wazo-platform/wazo-doc/source/contributors/debug_daemon.rst

 No debug mode in confgend.

-xivo-provd
+wazo-provd
 ==========

 ::

-   twistd -no -u xivo-provd -g xivo-provd -r epoll --logger provd.main.twistd_logs xivo-provd -s -v
+   twistd -no -u wazo-provd -g wazo-provd -r epoll --logger provd.main.twistd_logs wazo-provd -s -v

 * -s for logging to stderr
 * -v for verbose